History of Lebanon: The Lebanese Civil War: 1975–1990

 The UN Security Council passed Resolution 425 calling for an immediate Israeli withdrawal and creating the UN Interim Force in Lebanon (UNIFIL), charged with maintaining peace.
 Israeli forces withdrew later in 1978, leaving an SLA-controlled border strip as a protective buffer against PLO cross-border attacks.

 In addition to the fighting between religious groups, there was rivalry between Maronite groups.
 In June 1978 one of Suleiman Franjieh's sons, Tony, was killed along with his wife and infant daughter in a nighttime attack on their town, reportedly by Bashir Gemayel, Samir Geagea, and their Phalangist forces.

 Concurrently, tension between Syria and Phalange increased Israeli support for the Maronite group and led to direct Israeli-Syrian exchanges in April 1981, leading to American diplomatic intervention.
 Philip Habib was dispatched to the region to head off further escalation, which he successfully did via an agreement concluded in May.

 Intra-Palestinian fighting and PLO-Israeli conflict continued, and July 24, 1981, Habib brokered a cease-fire agreement with the PLO and Israel: the two sides agreed to cease hostilities in Lebanon proper and along the Israeli border with Lebanon.

-After continued PLO-Israeli exchanges, Israel invaded Lebanon on June 6 in Operation Peace for Galilee.
-By June 15, Israeli units were entrenched outside Beirut and Yassir Arafat attempted through negotiations to evacuate the PLO.
-It is estimated that during the entire campaign, approximately 20,000 were killed on all sides, including many civilians.
+After continued PLO-Israeli exchanges, Israel invaded Lebanon on June 6, 1982, using the codename Operation Peace for Galilee.
+By June 15 of the same year, Israeli units were entrenched in the outskirts of Beirut and Yassir Arafat attempted through negotiations to evacuate the PLO.
+It is estimated that during the entire campaign, including the Israeli siege on Beirut from June to August, approximately 20,000 were killed on all sides, including many civilians.
+These figures do not include the Sabra and Shatila massacre, in which between 700-3500 Palestinians were killed.
 A multinational force composed of U.S. Marines and French and Italian units arrived to ensure the departure of the PLO and protect civilians.
 Nearly 15,000 Palestinian militants were evacuated by September 1.

 Although Bashir Gemayel did not cooperate with the Israelis publicly, his long history of tactical collaboration with Israel counted against him in the eyes of many Lebanese, especially Muslims.
 Although the only announced candidate for the presidency of the republic, the National Assembly elected him by the second-narrowest margin in Lebanese history (57 votes out of 92) on August 23, 1982; most Muslim members of the Assembly boycotted the vote.
 Nine days before he was due to take office, Gemayel was assassinated along with twenty-five others in an explosion at the Kataeb party headquarters in Beirut's Christian neighborhood of Achrafieh on September 14, 1982.